Learn how oil and gas working interests differ from royalty interests, including costs, risks, cash flow, and who each structure is really for.

 Start here: what an oil and gas working interest actually is

 A working interest is direct ownership in a lease and the wells drilled on that lease.
-If you own a working interest, you are participating in the project economics as a cost-bearing owner.
+If you own a working interest, you're participating in the project economics as a cost-bearing owner.

-As a working interest owner, you are generally responsible for your proportional share of:
+As a working interest owner, you're generally responsible for your proportional share of:

 In return, you receive your proportional share of production revenue after royalties and other burdens are paid.